grrr-amsterdam/gulpfile/README.md

 - `svg` creates a svg sprite
 - `watch` runs the same tasks as `default` but will retrigger when files are changed

-For more info, jump into the tasks folder...
+For more info, jump into the tasks folder.